-John Meier was one of the first individuals to bring international attention to Environmental issues, even writing the best selling environmental book, Speaking for the Earth, in 1970, for the first Earth Day, which was again released in 2010 for its 40th Anniversary
+John Meier was one of the first individuals to bring international attention to Environmental issues, even writing the best selling environmental book, Speaking for the Earth, in 1970, for the first Earth Day, which was again released for its 40th and 50th Anniversary

 John Meier has been a nationally recognized expert on pollution problems.
 For over 50 years he has said that “The number one menace to the health and welfare of America is environmental pollution”.
 Meier’s biggest environmental battle was with the fight for worldwide nuclear disarmament.
 Meier became a Director of an anti-nuclear activist group “Fund For Survival” whose famous members included Steve Allen and actor Robert Ryan.
 Seven years later, when the United States Atomic Energy Commission (AEC) started detonating nuclear bombs in Nevada as part of their nuclear testing, spreading radiation to countless people who lived in the radiation zone including Howard Hughes, Hughes joined Meier in fighting the AEC for four years at the highest levels, with Vice President of the United States Hubert Humphrey even convincing President of the United States Lyndon B. Johnson to commission a presidential panel to study Meier’s data on the AEC and nuclear testing.

 Meier was a Special Advisor on Environment Affairs to United States Senator Mike Gravel, who credited Meier with preventing the spread of nuclear power within the United States.